European System Providing Refueling, Infrastructure and Telecommunications: Configuration

 The ESPRIT module will consist of two parts, the Halo Lunar Communication System (HLCS) and the ESPRIT Refueling Module (ERM).

 Halo Lunar Communication System (HLCS)

-The Halo Lunar Communication System (HLCS) will provide communications for the station, allowing it to transmit data to and receive data from other spacecraft on and around the Moon.
+The Halo Lunar Communication System (HLCS) will serve as the station’s communications network, enabling it to send and receive data from other spacecraft operating on and around the Moon.
 It will launch in 2027 pre-attached to the HALO module, for which Thales has separately been awarded a contract by NASA to construct its hull and micrometeoroid protection.
 The HLCS will measure 2.5 m in both length and width, have a mass of 270 kg, and feature two 125 cm dish antennas.
 These will allow HLCS to achieve a data rate of up to 25 Mbps.

 Because of its two dishes, the system will be able to communicate with two different targets (including spacecraft landing on the Moon or operating around Gateway) at once in S- or K-band radio frequencies.

 ESA now refers to the ESPRIT HLCS as Lunar Link.